Howard R. Reiter: Professional football

 In September 1902, while still a seminary student, Reiter signed up to play professional football for Connie Mack's Philadelphia Athletics of the 1902 version of the National Football League.
 Reiter was hired not only as a player but also as coach of the Athletics.
 The Philadelphia Inquirer reported on Reiter's signing as follows:"H.R.
 Reiter, one of Princeton's most noted graduate football players, who is now a senior in the Theological Seminary here, has been signed by the management of the Philadelphia American League football team to play halfback during the coming season. ...
 He will not let the engagement interfere with his course in the seminary, but will go to Philadelphia twice a week to practice and play the scheduled contests."

-Reiter was the starting left halfback on the 1902 Athletics team until he broke his right leg near his hip while playing in a game against Waterton.
+Reiter was the starting left halfback on the 1902 Athletics team until he broke his right leg near his hip while playing in a game against Watertown.